sitegeist/Sitegeist.CsvPO/README.md

 - Translations are managed directly in a *translation.csv file in the fusion component folder
 - Translations can be aded and used translations as simple as possible
 - Translations can be edited in any spreadsheet app to spot missing translations directly
-- Translations an be altered by customers and managers via backend module
+- Translations can be altered by customers and managers via backend module
 - Altered translations can be stored back to the translation files via cli
 - The Neos locale fallback chain and the formatters are used as in the classic xliff translations